 If I need to contact the Tournament Director for any reason, where can I find that contact information?

-The tournament director's contact information will be listed on each tournament information page and on that Beltway Region’s Homepage.
-Coach Handley, Coach Edmonson, and Coach Ewing are also available via email and phone numbers located on the contacts us page..
+The tournament director's contact information will be listed on the contact information page and on that Beltway Region’s Homepage.
+Coach Handley and Coach Edmonson are also available via email and phone numbers located on the contacts us page..

 How Do I Know if a Tournament Is Full?